pavlejviki/asteroid-robots/README.md

 ```

 Consideration should be given to the amount of memory used by the program.
-Additionally think about, and explain if necessary, how the program treats the boundaries of the asteroid.
+Additionally think about, and explain if necessary, how the program treats the boundaries of the grid representing the asteroid.

 ## Worked example